 “But ye shall note that there is two manner of births one called natural the other contrary to nature.
 Natural birth is when the child is born both in due season and also in due fashion.
 The due season is most commonly after the ninth month or about 40 weeks after the conception […] The due fashion of birth is this […], first the head cometh forward then followeth the neck and shoulders the arms with the hands lying close to the body toward the feet. the face and forepart of the child being towards the face and forepart of the mother as it appears in the first of the birth figures”

-A natural birth is one that is term (around 40 weeks gestation, the due season) and one in which the baby presents in Occiput Anterior or OA positioning, it is the most common presentation and considered to have the lowest risks associated with it.
+A natural birth is one that is term (around 40 weeks gestation, the due season) and one in which the baby presents in Occiput Anterior or OA positioning, it is the most common presentation and even today is considered to have the lowest risks associated with it.

 It was also believed that a natural birth should be relatively easy,

 “another thing also is this that if the birth be natural the deliverance is easy without long taryenge or lokynge for it.”

 but unlike today, the majority of people in the 16th century would have had personal experience losing siblings, mothers, aunts, female friends in childbirth, or of losing their own babies.
 In the Tudor era, instead of birth plans, women wrote their wills during pregnancy.

 In the 16th century in Europe, labor and childbirth were women-only affairs, off-limits to men, save in very limited situations.
 Women didn’t really write or talk about the experience of being pregnant or giving birth, it wasn’t a matter for public discourse save for those of a celebrity, like the Queen.
 So when The Byrth of Mankind was first published in English, in 1540, it was considered groundbreaking (even though the information and concepts inside were over a thousand years old).